 As per UKA rules for races of these distances, you must be a minimum of 20 years old on the date of the event.
 We also expect that Half Sunrise entrants will have previously completed a trail marathon and the Full Sunrise entrants will have previously completed an ultra marathon of around fifty miles.
 Norfolk may seem like a calm and pretty place but in mid-winter, this can be quite exposed terrain, so train accordingly and familiarise yourself with running and navigating in the dark.
 Further details can be found in our terms and conditions..

-For the Full Sunrise you have until 18:00 on the Sunday to complete your journey.
-There is an enforced cut off at the major checkpoint at Cley (38 miles) of 03:00 Sunday, leaving you just 15h to finish the final 45 miles.
+For the Sunrise you have until sunset on the Sunday to complete the course.
+There are enforced cut offs at the major checkpoint at Cley (38 miles) at 01:30 Sunday, Overstrand at 05:00 and at Sea Palling at 11:00.

 For the Half Sunrise you have 15 hours to complete the 45 mile journey to Great Yarmouth, with the finish line closing at 13:30 on Sunday.
 There are no cut-offs along the route.

 You are welcome to use your own crew, however please consider that this race passes through local communities and avoid disturbing local residents by meeting your crew away from residential areas.

 You are still required to visit all race checkpoints for safety reasons.
 Checkpoints are for runners and race officials primarily and we, therefore, reserve the right to ask your crew to leave if space is at a premium.
 Further guidance on the use of crew and suggested locations will be shared closer to the race.